 - Keep client up to date with progress and milestones

 If you have a knack for simplifying and solving problems and possess leadership skills, why not become a management consultant?

 As you know by now, the answer to “What can you do with a law degree?” is “Many!”
 As a law graduate, you have the necessary foundation to apply for different roles within the legal industry.
-You can start by applying for assisting jobs, such as that of a paralegal or judge’s associate.
+You can start by applying for assisting jobs like paralegal or judge’s associate.

 What are your Top 3 choices once you get your law degree?
 We at Immerse Education wish you the best of luck!